HyQvia 100 mg/ml solution for infusion for subcutaneous use

 In the pivotal studies, HyQvia was evaluated in 24 paediatric patients, including 13 patients between 4 and < 12 years and 11 between 12 and < 18 years, who were treated for up to 3.3-years with an overall safety experience equivalent to 48.66 patient years (as described in section Clinical efficacy and safety).
 No appreciable differences in the pharmacodynamic effects or efficacy and safety of HyQvia were observed between paediatric patients and adults.
 See sections 4.2 and 4.8.

-The medicinal product was evaluated in 42 pediatric subjects (age 2 to <18 years), in a Phase 4, non-controlled, multicenter study in pediatric subjects who had received prior immunoglobulin therapy.
-No new safety concerns were identified in pediatric subjects with PID.
+The medicinal product was evaluated in 42 paediatric subjects (age 2 to < 18 years), in a Phase 4, non-controlled, multicentre study in paediatric subjects who had received prior immunoglobulin therapy.
+No new safety concerns were identified in paediatric subjects with PID.

 The European Medicines Agency has deferred the obligation to submit the results of studies with HyQvia in one or more subsets of the paediatric population in treatment of PID as model for replacement therapy.
 See section 4.2 for information on paediatric use.